modelscope/3D-Speaker/egs/3dspeaker/speaker-diarization/README.md

 ## Limitations
 - It cannot address the issue of overlapped speech, where multiple speakers speak at the same time.
-- It may not perform well when the audio duration is too short (less than 30 seconds) and when the number of speakers is too large
+- It may not perform well when the audio duration is too short (less than 30 seconds) and when the number of speakers is too large.
 - The final accuracy is highly dependent on the performance of each modules.
 Therefore, using pretrained models that are more aligned with the test scenario may result in higher accuracy.